-Note: Conditional offers of admission may be granted to early applicants who meet eligibility requirements (see §13.5).
+- Conditional offers of admission may be granted to early applicants who meet eligibility requirements (see §13.5). - (2) Effective September 2004 Group D subjects will no longer be accepted for admission to this program.

 Transfer students from other University of Alberta faculties and other postsecondary institutions should consult §14.2.1 for information on Transfer from Colleges and Universities.